Thursday, July 10, 2025 • Welcome to the 100% Nonsense-Free Zone! • Log in

 These are the basic requirements for the DDNS connection to work.
 And while they seem like a lot, chances are that’s already the case in most homes, as long as you’re willing to ditch that ISP-provided gateway.

 With that, let’s find out how to make Instant Guard work.
-Again, you do not need to do anything on the router, other than the initial setup.
+Again, you do not need to do anything on the router other than the initial setup.

-Steps to setup Instant Guard
+Steps to set up Instant Guard

-A. Install and run Asus Router App
+A. Install and run the Asus Router App

 • Download the Asus Router mobile app on the device.